Counter

 Steve

-Jim, here is my “Bronson” story.
+Jim, here is my Bronson story.

-I was 16 years old in 1969 and living at Edwards AFB in the middle of the Mojave Desert in California when I started watching “Then Came Bronson” every Wednesday night on our families first color TV.
+I was 16 years old in 1969 and living at Edwards AFB in the middle of the Mojave Desert in California when I started watching Then Came Bronson very Wednesday night on our families first color TV.
 I had never been very interested in motorcycles before then.
-However, the moral decency of the Bronson character, the attractive look and sound of the Harley Sportster was an agent of freedom, and the introspective stories set in beautiful western locales, soon had me quickly answering “a motorcycle” every time my parents asked me what I wanted for Christmas that year.
+However, the moral decency of the Bronson character, the attractive look and sound of the Harley Sportster was an agent of freedom, and the introspective stories set in beautiful western locales, soon had me quickly answering - on a motorcycle - every time my parents asked me what I wanted for Christmas that year.

 My friends in high school grew used to me showing up for class wearing a black watch cap, sunglasses, navy-blue T-shirt, blue jeans, or brown corduroys and leather moccasins.
-My parents had said “absolutely not” on the motorcycle, but they must have figured out with a million square miles of empty desert to ride in, I might not kill myself.
+My parents had said -abolutely not- on the motorcycle, but they must have figured out with a million square miles of empty desert to ride in, I might not kill myself.
 So, was I surprised on Christmas Day in 1969 to find a brand new, white, Honda CB160 parked on the back porch.

 I have been motorcycling ever since.
-I’ve taken dozens of long bike trips cross country and in Europe over the years and owned about 15 different bikes, including a couple of Sportsters, one of which I customized into a Bronson Bike.
+I have taken dozens of long bike trips cross country and in Europe over the years and owned about 15 different bikes, including a couple of Sportsters, one of which I customized into a Bronson Bike.
 Today I ride a Buell Ulysses (named for another famous traveler) and speculate that if Jim Bronson needed an American V-twin to do some adventure riding tomorrow, he just might pick a Uly, depending of course, on what bikes any suicidal friends might have left behind.
 Seriously, the one thing I came to realize as I rode on my trips of discovery is that the bike is just a tool and the destination, a temporary goal.
 The real meaning of the trip is the journey, itself.

 Jim W.